 In 2020, we issued an aggregate of \$2.0 million principal amount of convertible promissory notes.
 At the Corporate Conversion, these notes converted to common interests at the price of \$400,000 per 1% of common interests.
-There was no debt outstanding for the year ended December 31, 2020.
+There was no debt outstanding at December 31, 2020.